-- (1) The share repurchase program is conducted under authorizations made from time to time by our Board of Directors.
+As of November 1, 2014, the maximum dollar value of shares that may yet be repurchased under our current share repurchase program was \$27.2 million.
+The share repurchase program is conducted under authorizations made from time to time by our Board of Directors.
 In December 2013, the Board of Directors authorized a stock repurchase program that provides for the repurchase of up to \$30.0 million of outstanding common stock.
 The December 2013 stock repurchase program was completed in April 2014.
-In March 2014, the Board of Directors authorized an additional stock repurchase program that provides for the repurchase of up to \$30.0 million of outstanding common stock through the fiscal year ending January 31, 2015. - (2) Less than 1,000 shares were repurchased during the May 4, 2014 through May 31, 2014 period.
+In March 2014, the Board of Directors authorized an additional stock repurchase program that provides for the repurchase of up to \$30.0 million of outstanding common stock through the fiscal year ending January 31, 2015.